gruntwork-io/terragrunt/README.md

 ## Quick start

-Go into the folder with your Terraform templates and create a `.terragrunt` file.
+Go into the folder with your Terraform configurations and create a `.terragrunt` file.
 This file uses the same [HCL](https://github.com/hashicorp/hcl) syntax as Terraform.
 Here is an example `.terragrunt` file that configures Terragrunt to use [DynamoDB for locking](#locking-using-dynamodb) and to [automatically manage remote state](#managing-remote-state) for you using the [S3 backend](https://www.terraform.io/docs/state/remote/s3.html):